When to plant Borage in Leon County, FL

 When to Plant Borage in Leon County, FL

-May to-do list for Leon County, Florida
+Top priorities for Leon County, Florida gardeners in July

 Borage is a self-seeding annual herb with star-shaped blue flowers that attract pollinators.
 Its leaves have a cucumber-like flavor and the flowers are edible.